fetchai/agents-aea/docs/config.md

 error_handler: None                             # The error handler to be used.
 decision_maker_handler: None                    # The decision maker handler to be used.
 storage_uri: None                               # The URI to the storage.
 data_dir: None                                  # The path to the directory for local files.
+Defaults to current working directory.
 ```

 The `aea-config.yaml` can further be extended with component configuration overrides.